shuvro-baset/react-firebase-authentication/README.md

 # ---------- Hooks --------------
     - In the above system is not good practice.
 Sometimes we don't use sign-in sing-up functionality just for the single page.
 Sometimes It needs in the different pages.
     - So I made a new folder in the 'src' directory called 'hooks' then make a file called (useFirebase.js).
 I will put all the functionality in this file and use it in the page where I need.
+    - return all function.
+And export default main function so that when we use this useFirebase() function any different file then it helps to use any functionality.

+# ---------- Context --------
+    - Create a new folder under the src directory and make a file called 'AuthProvider.js'
+    - Its a component that take children and provide a value.
+    - calling 'createContext' method from react and set this in the 'authContext' variable.
+    - As we pass the children property so we use destructure and pass that children property under the 'authContext'
+    - make a variable called 'allContext' and pass the useFirebase object.
+    - pass the 'allContext' into the 'authContext.Provider'.
+    - make a new file called 'useAuth.js' in the hooks directory.
+    - create a new function 'useAuth'
+    - calling 'useContext' method from react.
+    - passing 'authContext' into 'useContext'
+    - Now we will use 'useAuth' instead of 'useFirebase' into login and registration page.

+    * this useContext method and context provider actually do the same thing smartly.
+Like Now in the app.js we use (AuthProvider) under the (AuthProvider) we pass all route and component.
+So that all the components will get these functionality from useAuth.